Bill13579/beltout/README.md

 Sometimes however, with certain timbres like Falco here, the model still doesn't get it exactly right.
 I've decided to include such an example instead of sweeping it under the rug.
 In this case, I've found that a trick can be utilized to help the model sort of "exaggerate" its application of the x-vector in order to have it more confidently apply the new timbre and its learned nuances.
 It is very simple: we simply make the magnitude of the x-vector bigger.
 In this case by 2 times.
 You can imagine that doubling it will cause the network to essentially double whatever processing it used to do, thereby making deeper changes.
 There is a small drop in fidelity, but the increase in the final performance is well worth it.
 Listen from `2:00` to `2:30`.

 **[EDIT] You can do this trick in the Gradio interface.
 Simply set the `Weight` slider to beyond 1.0.
 In my experience, values up to 2.5 can be interesting for certain voice vectors.
-In fact, for some voices this is necessary!** For example, the third example of Johnny Silverhand from above has a weight of 1.7 applied to it (the `npy` file in the repository already has this weighting factor baked into it, so if you are recreating the example output, you should keep the weight at 1.0, but it is important to keep this in mind while creating your own x-vectors).
+In fact, for some voices this is necessary!** For example, the third example of Johnny Silverhand from above has a weight of 1.7 applied to it after getting the regular vector from analyzing Phantom Liberty voice lines (the `npy` file in the repository already has this weighting factor baked into it, so if you are recreating the example output, you should keep the weight at 1.0, but it is important to keep this in mind while creating your own x-vectors).

+**[EDIT]** The degradation in quality due to such weight values vary wildly based on the x-vector in question, and for some it is not present, like in the aforementioned example.
+You can try a couple values out and see which values gives you the most emotive performance.
+When this happens it is an indicator that the model was perhaps a bit too conservative in its guess, and we can increse the vector magnitude manually to give it the push to make deeper timbre-specific choices.

 Another tip is that in the Gradio interface, you can calculate a statistical average of the x-vectors of massive sample audio files; make sure to utilize it, and play around with the Chunk Size as well.
 I've found that the larger the chunk you can fit into VRAM, the better the resulting vectors, so a chunk size of 40s sounds better than 10s for me; however, this is subjective and your mileage may vary.
-Trust your ears.
+Trust your ears!

 # Installation